-CHAPTER I

-INTRODUCTION

-Background
+Introduction:

 Population genetic variation is a vital aspect to the survival of many endangered species.
 High genetic diversity provides a population with a mechanism to rapidly respond to ecosystem changes, while low genetic diversity makes a population more susceptible to environmental stressors such as disease and competition (Reed and Frankham, 2003).
-However, recent debate has questioned the importance of genome-wide genetic variation.
-Some have questioned the value of neutral genetic diversity in its relation to the risk of extinction, arguing functional genetics are of far greater value to conservation efforts (Teixeria and Huber, 2021).
-Others argue that narrowing the focus of conservation efforts onto isolated adaptive genetic regions risks the loss of variation elsewhere which may fuel future adaptations in unforeseen ways (Kardos et al., 2021).
-Therefore, genome-wide approaches to conservation efforts remain beneficial for at-risk species (Kardos et al., 2021).
-Using these approaches to identify inbred populations, efforts can then be made to artificially introduce genetic variation through outbreeding programs.
-Though evidence of reduced variation should be obtained before hybridizing these populations to avoid outbreeding depression (Edmands, 2007).

-The importance of genetic diversity has become even greater as anthropogenic climate change has begun to alter relatively stable ecosystems.
-With changing climates, many of these species face a significantly increased risk of habitat loss (Havril et al., 2018).
-The rapid pace of this modern habitat loss is concerning whether species will be able to adapt quickly enough.
-Some species have shown the ability to rapidly evolve due to intense selective pressure (Berteaux et al., 2004), but this ability can be dependent on the genetic diversity of the species.
-Thus, conservation efforts of at-risk species could be improved by increasing diversity within the populations (Ellstrand and Elam, 1993; Reed and Frankham, 2003; Schierenbeck, 2017).
-As forest managers make conservation decisions regarding these ecosystems, genetic information is vital for the protection of many species.
+The importance of genetic diversity has become even greater as anthropogenic climate change has begun to alter relatively stable ecosystems, causing many to species face a significantly increased environmental change that they may not be able to adapt to quickly enough to persist (Havril et al., 2018).
+Thankfully, some species have shown the ability to rapidly evolve due to intense selective pressure (Berteaux et al., 2004), but this ability is likely dependent on the genetic diversity of the species and therefore conservation efforts of at-risk species could be improved by increasing genetic diversity within populations (Ellstrand and Elam, 1993; Reed and Frankham, 2003; Schierenbeck, 2017).
+Thus, information on population genetic variability is vital for conservation decisions in species threatened my ecosystem changes in the coming decades.

-Sarraceniaceae

 The Sarraceniaceae consists of three carnivorous genera: Heliamphora in Venezuela, Sarracenia in the eastern United States, and Darlingtonia in Northern California and Oregon.
 Due to the geographical distribution of the Sarraceniaceae, evolutionary relationships between the genera are still not fully understood (Ellison et al., 2005).
-The lone taxon within the Sarraceniaceae limited to the west coast of North America is Darlingtonia californica, the rare California Pitcher Plant.
-The range of Darlingtonia consists of montane regions in Northern California and Southern Oregon.
-However, the distribution is spread among three distinct population regions: the Six Rivers and Siskiyou National Forest; the Klamath and Shasta-Trinity National Forests; and the northern Sierra Nevada (Consortium of California Herbaria, 2021).
+The lone, scarcely distributed taxon within the Sarraceniaceae on the west coast of North America is California Pitcher Plant (Darlingtonia californica), found in montane regions in Northern California and Southern Oregon.
+D. californica specifically occurs among three distinct, disjunct regions: the Six Rivers and Siskiyou National Forest; the Klamath and Shasta-Trinity National Forests; and the northern Sierra Nevada (Consortium of California Herbaria, 2021).
 Additionally, a single isolated population is present in a pygmy forest in Mendocino County (Consortium of California Herbaria, 2021).
+Previous work has shown phenotypic variation in leaf color between these populations, suggesting that there may be adaptive differences between them (Elder, 1997; Rice, 1997, 2006); however, while previous genetic studies have compared D. californica to other genera within the Sarraceniaceae, no genetic survey within the species has ever been conducted (Rice, 1997; Karberg and Gale, 2006.).
+Due to the geographic distances populations (and therefore potentially very low gene flow) between the geographic regions and the high environmental stresses, which drives local adaptation in many plant species (Joshi et al., 2001), there is the potential for significantly different adaptive variation between D. californica in each region.